Modern Foreign Languages (MFL)

 You may also be interested to discover that Spanish is the third most widely-spoken languages in the world, after Mandarin Chinese and English.
 The cultures of Spain and Latin America offer the richest possible mix of interests in language, literature, film, food, politics,architecture and history, for travel, for work, in their geography and in their peoples.

 Named after famous theologian Desiderius Erasmus, the Erasmus Society held their inaugural meeting in September 2015.
-The society was set up by Mrs Cruttenden, Head of Modern Languages at King’s, in order to bring together all the students who study a Modern Foreign Language, as well as Classics.
+The society was set up by Mrs Cruttenden, the former Head of Modern Languages at King’s, in order to bring together all the students who study a Modern Foreign Language, as well as Classics.
 The group encourages pupils to develop an interest in not only the languages they learn, but also the culture of the countries from which they stem.

 Talks have included the difficulties of accurate translations and how a direct translation from a foreign language does not always make sense in English, and a look at the origins of a number of languages.